 Indeed, most of the auto accident cases in which a plaintiff recovers punitive damages in Georgia involve drunk driving.

-Alternatively, if you have a products liability claim against the vehicle manufacturer, or if there is evidence that the defendant acted intentionally, you may be able to seek punitive damages without the $250,000 cap applying.
+Alternatively, if you have a product liability claim against the vehicle manufacturer, or if there is evidence that the defendant acted intentionally, you may be able to seek punitive damages without the $250,000 cap applying.

 By now, it is probably clear that the laws on punitive damages in a Georgia accident claim are complex.